akashyadav2212/akashyadav2212/README.md

 - 🌱 Currently learning **C++, Python, and Java**
 - 💡 Interested in **Data Structures and Algorithms**
 - 🧠 Love solving **coding problems and logical challenges**
-- 🚀 Working on improving **programming fundamentals**
+- 🚀 Interested in **Technology, Startups, and Entrepreneurship**
-- 📚 Always learning new technologies
+- 📚 Always learning new technologies and exploring innovative ideas

 ---